Raccoon tests positive for rabies in Carteret County

+MOREHEAD CITY, N.C.
+(WNCT) A raccoon has tested positive for rabies in Carteret County.

-(WNCT) On Tuesday, Carteret County Animal Control responded to a call for service involving a potentially rabid raccoon in the vicinity of Marshallberg Road and Middens Creek Drive in Smyrna.
+On Thursday, the Carteret County Animal Control responded to a call for service involving a potentially rabid raccoon in the vicinity of Country Club Road and Country Club Court in Morehead City.

 The raccoon did not have any contact with any humans or pets.